ChantalAG/Machine-Learning/README.md

 Two different ensemble classifiers (Balanced Random Forest Classifier and Easy Ensemble Classifier) were trained and compared in order to predict loan risk and evaluate each model.

 ### Final Questions
+1. Which model had the best balanced accuracy score?

+    Easy Ensemble Classifier had the best balanced accuracy score of approximately 0.9254 compared to RandomForestClassifier score of approximately 0.6721

+2. Which model had the best recall score?

+    Based on the avg recall score, Random Forest Classifier had the best score of 1.

+3. Which model had the best geometric mean score?

+    Easy Ensemble Classifier had the best geometric mean score of 0.93

+4. What are the top three features?

+    The top three features were, 'total_rec_prncp', 'total_pymnt', and 'total_pymnt_inv'.

 ## Contributors
 Chantal Garnett